ibexa/documentation-developer/docs/guide/user_generated_content.md

                     confirmation: 'user/registration_confirmation.html.twig'
 ```

-with the following templates in `app/Resources/views/user/registration_form.html.twig`:
+With this configuration you place the templates in `app/Resources/views/user/registration_form.html.twig` and `app/Resources/views/user/registration_confirmation.html.twig`.

+Here are default templates that you can reuse and/or modify:

+**Registration form:**

 ``` html
 {% extends noLayout is defined and noLayout == true ? viewbaseLayout : pagelayout %}